 Every company should aspire to have a strong online presence – and the most fundamental requirement is a great website that tells your brand’s story.
 Having seen the effects of the pandemic more businesses than ever have increased their online presence and are enhancing their client’s relationships through their websites.

-A website visitor will judge what they see within 10 seconds -today’s society demands quality information, and wants it swiftly.
-But to get the best possible web design for your company, how much will it cost?
+A website visitor will judge what they see within 1/10th of a second -today’s society demands quality information, and wants it swiftly.
+But to get the best possible web design for your company, how much will it cost you?

 The design should entice the visitor to stay and, by intuitive navigation, enable the visitor to seamlessly become a client – one that requests more information or purchases online.

 There are two main options for creating a new website and they have different costs.

 Browse the internet and you’ll find numerous companies offering website templates such as those based on WordPress, Joomla and ThemeForest.
 Some will also offer templates that are responsive and modify themselves depending on whether the viewer is using a desktop computer or mobile device.

 At first glance, the prices are attractive and the fact that the providers boast you don’t need a professional web designer to implement them sounds very attractive if your company doesn’t have any IT support.
 However, there are a few important details to be aware of so we outlined the main pro’s and con’s before you commit below.

 Costs vary from template supplier to supplier.
 But don’t think you’ll be getting something for nothing.
 Here’s an example of costs.

 This company charges $75 and up for a single site license.
 Add in the template and installation and you’ll be paying another $100 to $200.
 And if you want to use the template exclusively, you’re looking at $4500 and rising.

 Some other companies will vary anywhere from $49 to $300 for the templates, installation, and a few months of support.